GallowayLabMIT/protocols/docs/recipes/bacteria/LBmedia.rst

 ========================
-LB (Amp/Kan) plate
+LB selection plates
 ========================

 1. Dissolve 32 g of LB agar powder in 800 mL of sterile/ELGA water.
-   (4g of LB agar powder in 100 mL)
-2. Autocleave it for 20 min at 121C.
+2. Autoclave on 20 min liquid cycle at 121C.
-3. Cool it to about 45-50C by letting it sit on a bench (room temperature).
+3. Wait for the solution to cool to about 45-50 C by letting it sit on a bench (room temperature).

 .. tip::
   If you can keep touching it with bare hands, that indicates the temperature of the LB is around 45-50C and it's time to add antibiotics.

-1. Add 800 uL of 1000x antibiotics to the autocleaved LB agar-water.
+4. Add 800 uL of 1000x antibiotics to the autoclaved LB agar-water solution.
-2. Dissolve the antibiotics by stirring with a stirrer.
+5. Dissolve the antibiotics by stirring with a stir bar.
+6. Before pouring, ensure no agar has solidified in the bottle (as a result of uneven cooling).
+If this happens, shake manually to re-melt the agar.
-3. Pour 30-35ml of the antibiotics-containing LB per a petri dish.
+7. Pour 20-25ml of the antibiotic-containing LB to petri dishes using a pipette.

 .. tip::
-  You can use a pipette but the LB can easily become solid so pouring LB by hand might be a good alternative method.
+  Alternatively, you can pour LB by hand if you experience solidification when pipetting.

-8. Incubate the plate at RT until the LB agar become solid (normally it takes about 30-45min).
+9. Incubate the poured plates at RT until the LB agar solidifies (normally takes about 30-45min).

-9. After the LB agar become solid, put the plates back to a bag and store it at 4C.
+10. After plates solidify, place plates back in the sleeve bag and store at 4C.